Animation Software & Examples

 Pencil2D Animation

 Pencil2D Animation is a free, open source, cross platform program that can be used to create traditional 2D animations in a wide variety of styles.
-Supports both bitmap and vector drawing, onion skinning, and importing reference and background images.
-Resources include getting started and tutorial videos.
-Make a great tool to introduce animation ideas and… learn more
+Supports both bitmap… learn more

 resource URL thumbnail